Community Partnership

 No, you may not bring a pet.
 A registered, licensed, service animal with proper records of vaccinations and proof of spay or neutering may come into the shelter.
 Companion animals are not allowed.

-What are the rules?
+What are the shelter rules?

-- You must be in the shelter by 5:00 pm every evening, unless you are working.Â
+- Clients must be in the shelter by 5:00 PM each evening, unless they are working.

-- Attendance is required nightly in order to retain a bed in the program.
+- Nightly attendance is required to retain a bed in the program.

-- You are allowed free time outside the shelter from 7:00 am to 5:00 pm daily.
+- Clients may have free time outside the shelter from 7:00 AM to 5:00 PM daily.

-- You are allowed to smoke outside for 10 minutes every hour, on the hour, between the hours of 7:00 am and 10:00 pm.
+- Smoking is permitted outside for 10 minutes every hour, on the hour, between 7:00 AM and 10:00 PM.

-- Breathalyzers and penlight tests will be administered as needed.
+- Breathalyzer and penlight tests may be administered as needed.

-- Parents are responsible for supervising their own children at all times.
+- Parents are responsible for supervising their children at all times.

 How can I volunteer?

-- Complete a volunteer application through our website or contact us directly by phone to schedule a volunteer training.
+- Complete a volunteer application through our website or contact us by phone to schedule a training.

 - Sign up with shelter staff to be added to the volunteer calendar.